 The Ultimate Beach Retreat | Qualia, Hamilton Island, Whitsundays

-If you’re currently experiencing the winter doldrums and feel fettered by the thought of no international travel for the next year, here’s some Australian summer inspiration: Qualia.
+If you feel fettered by the thought of no international travel until 2022, here’s some golden Australian inspiration: Qualia

 Set on the Northern tip of the exclusive Hamilton Island in the Whitsundays, Conde Nast Traveller has called Qualia ‘one of the world’s most romantic resorts’ and it consistently wins awards for excellence.

 Island-inspired architectural sculptures in timbers, sandstone and glass complement the landscape of Australian Eucalyptus trees and highlight the spectacular Coral Sea.
 The elegant resort has 60 individually designed pavilions with private sun decks and infinity plunge pools, overlooking the sea.

 Designed by Whitsunday architect Chris Beckingham to appeal to every sense and nourish the soul, the design of Qualia effortlessly creates a symbiosis between nature and man.

 The Wine Country Haven| The Voco Kirkton Park, Hunter Valley

 Who needs the Bordeaux region when Australia boasts wine regions such as the Yarra, Barossa and Hunter Valleys?
 The latter is home to The Voco Kirkton Park, a luxurious Grande Dame of a hotel which does justice to the natural beauty of its surroundings.

 Recently updated by renowned Sydney interior designer Greg Natale, the maestro has brought his signature style to the interiors.
 A master in patterns and colours, Natale has added a sense of luxury and occasion to every corner of the establishment, from the moment you walk into the entrance hall.
 The light-filled atrium has a custom-built circular bench, with smaller seating areas for intimacy.